dennisbailey/node-express-request-routes/README.md

 var request = require('request');
 ```

 This will allow us to make server-side api calls.
-So let's build a new route that when we hit, it will make a call to the omdb movie api.
+So let's build a new route that when we hit, it will make a call to the OMDB movie api.
 To start with, we'll just find a movie and return it to the user.
 Let's go with the Big Lebowski.

 ```js
 app.get('/movie', function(req, res) {